mhelmetag/surfline_regions_fetcher/README.md

 # SurflineRegionsFetcher

-Gets Areas, Regions and SubRegions from Surfline.
+Gets Areas, Regions and SubRegions for Surfline Forecasts.

 ## Installation